 The cultural contribution from overseas students is highly valued and they are offered the opportunity to enhance their knowledge and understanding of the English language while also sitting GCSE or A Level examinations in their native tongue; be it Russian, Dutch, Italian, German, Portuguese or Mandarin.

 Religious Education is an interesting, relevant and very popular subject at Westonbirt.
-It is designed to be challenging, enjoyable and entirely accessible to all students, regardless of their religious backgrounds.
-As well as content, there is also a lot of focus on skills, particularly how to engage critically, yet sympathetically, in class discussions, and on developing depth to arguments, both orally and in writing.
+It is designed to be challenging, enjoyable and entirely accessible to all students, regardless of their academic and religious backgrounds.
+As well as content, there is focus on skills: particularly how to engage critically yet sympathetically in class discussions and developing depth to their arguments, both orally and in writing.

-Students in Years 7 to 9 receive 70 minutes of Religious Education each week, delivered by a specialist teacher.
-The key stage 3 course is due to be updated shortly, on publication of the new Gloucestershire Agreed Syllabus for Religious Education (Summer 2017).
+Students in Years 7 to 8 receive 70 minutes of Religious Education each week, delivered by a specialist teacher.
+The key stage 3 course follows the new Gloucestershire Agreed Syllabus for Religious Education, and includes exploration of fundamental questions such as:

 Students can also choose to take Religious Studies (OCR) at A Level.
 Content is broad, and includes study of Philosophy, Ethics and developments in Christian thought.